-Scientists around the world peer into Chicago microscope at same timeMay 3rd, 2012 in Medical research /
+Scientists around the world peer into Chicago microscope at same timeMay 3rd, 2012 By Marla Paul in Medical research /

 A scientist in Austria or elsewhere in the world can now peer into a Chicago collaborators microscope in real time while an experiment is being conducted at Northwestern University Feinberg School of Medicine.

 iExperiment is a novel portal developed at Northwestern where scientists from around the globe can watch and participate in experiments in reproductive health for the Oncofertility Consortium, a National Institutes of Health-funded research project to explore reproductive options for cancer survivors.